-Olympic Experience - The exhibition contains displays on different sports and documents some of the greatest moments in Dutch sporting history.
-It also takes a look at the role of diet, training, doping and technology in sport - unfortunately for the foreign visitor the displays are in Dutch only.
-However the sports fan will be interested in some of the unique items on show - for example the running spikes of sprinting legend Fanny Blankers-Koen (1918-2004, the "Flying Housewife" who won 4 golds at the 1948 London Olympics) and a fine collection of Olympic medals and torches.
+The exhibition contained displays which documented some of the greatest moments in Dutch sporting history.
+It also looked at the role of diet, training, doping and technology in sport.
+There were some unique items on show - for example the running spikes of sprinting legend Fanny Blankers-Koen (1918-2004, the "Flying Housewife" who won 4 golds at the 1948 London Olympics) and it had a fine collection of Olympic medals and torches.

-Opening Times: Olympic Experience has been closed since October 2014.
+[Note, Olympic Experience museum has been closed permanently since October 2014.]

 Getting There: Olympic Stadium is located in the south of Amsterdam - trams 16 and 24 stop outside the stadium.